AliSajadian/Pro-Microservices-In-Net6-Chapter5/README.md

 # Pro-Microservices-In-Net6-Chapter5

-This is microservice sample from chapter 5 of apress pro microservices in .Net 6
+This is microservice sample from chapter 5 of Apress 'Pro Microservices In .Net 6'

 Microservice messaging using RabbitMQ